Spectacular image of the Planet Saturn eclipsing the Sun

 Planet Saturn Facts

-- Saturn has seven main separate rings around it which are made from rock and ice particles.
+- Saturn has seven main separate rings around it which are made from ice

 - Its main rings extend outwards for over 200,000 km, yet their thickness ranges from around only 5 to 15 meters.

-- It is believed Saturn's rings will eventually disperse or be drawn into the planet.
+- It is believed Saturn's rings will eventually disperse and be drawn into

 Saturn's banded atmosphere

 A highly unusual hexagonal shaped vortex situated at Saturn's northern pole